joelouthan/theologic.us/content/posts/prayers/2020-08-02-am_prayers.md

 ## Give thanks to the Lord, for He is good and His steadfast love endures forever

 <pre><b>
+Isaiah 53:8
+By oppression and judgment he was taken away;
+and as for his generation, who considered that he was cut off out of the land of the living, stricken for the transgression of my people?
 </b></pre>

+Lord,

+You were exchanged for the wicked.

+Because you were exchanged for my wickedness.

+Because the wrath of God was satisfied

+Your righteousness was given to me.

+Be glorified today.

 ## Foremost